yehia67/documentation/wallets/0.1/trinity/how-to-guides/protect-trinity-account.md

     ![View seed](../images/view-seed.png)

-You can repeat this process for any other seeds that you may own.
+You can repeat this process for any other seeds that you own.

 :::success:
 You've transferred your IOTA tokens to a new seed.

+Now, you just need to wait until the Coordinator is restarted for your transactions to be confirmed.
 :::

 ## Next steps